Art

 This is because the camera will be placed directly in front of them during filming, not to the side like how a photographer would take a photo for your email headshot or social media sites.

-Finally, with regards to an audition headshot, it is important to note that you want your photos to be different than how you normally look.
+Finally, with regard to an audition headshot, it is important to note that you want your photos to be different than how you normally look.

 This means that you cannot use any photo where your hair looks messy, your clothes aren’t ironed, or where you have a lot of makeup on.